 Due to the prospective nature of the GGS Estimated Financial Statements, detailed notes to the GGS Estimated Financial Statements are not required to be included.
-This is consistent with Section 4.2 of the Government Sector Finance Act 2018.
+This is consistent with Section 4.2 of the Government Sector Finance Act 2018, that does not require the Budget Papers to be presented so as to include notes within the meaning of the Australian Accounting Standards.